CEM India CEM India

 WHAT IS CEM INDIA?

-Following on from the success of previous Emission monitoring events held in India the 3rd CEM India will take place in Delhi on the 20th-22nd February 2024.
-These CEM India events highlight the benefits of CEMS such as quality control and process optimisation but also offer help and solutions to process operators and end users to overcome the challenges of selecting the right technology, ensuring correct installation, proper calibration, and maintenance of their CEM systems.
+CEM India events highlight the benefits of CEMS and Air Quality Monitors and Sensors.
+These CEM meetings help end users to improve quality control and process optimisation, they offer help and solutions for environmental managers and end users to overcome the challenges of selecting the right technology, ensuring correct installation, proper calibration, and maintenance of their CEM and Air Quality systems.

 Read More